venksrid001/cowrie/architecture-design.md

 ![](diagrams/process.png)

+There are two scenarios when attacker will access the honeypot.
+**First Time Attack:**
+Whenever any attacker first time tries to access the honeypot.
+In this scenario, we can provide user a fresh environment and we don’t need to prepare too much for this.
+It would be the simplest solution.
+**Returning Attack:**
+In this scenario, we need to make sure:

 ### 4.4 Physical

 Cowrie has been built as a virtual honeypot.
 Therefore, there is very little in terms of physical requirements for this project.
 It can be set up on any server or computer that has Python 3.7+ and Python-virtualenv installed and is connected to a network.